Rational symbolic powers of ideals: Rational symbolic powers of monomial ideals

-In this section, we restrict our attention to squarefree monomial ideals.
-We shall examine convex bodies that describe rational symbolic powers, and study the asymptotic behaviors and invariants of the filtration of rational symbolic powers of a squarefree monomial ideal.
-Throughout this section, $R = \kk[x_1, \dots, x_n]$ is a polynomial ring over a field $\kk$.
+In this section, we restrict our attention to monomial ideals.
+We shall examine convex bodies that describe rational symbolic powers, and study the asymptotic behaviors and invariants of the filtration of rational symbolic powers of a monomial ideal.
+Throughout this last section, $R = \kk[x_1, \dots, x_n]$ now denotes a polynomial ring over a field $\kk$.

-The following notion of Newton polyhedron is well-known, while the notion of symbolic polyhedron is taken from \cite{CEHH}.
+We start with a simple observation that rational symbolic powers of a monomial ideal are also monomial ideals.

+\begin{lemma} Let $I$ be a monomial ideal in $R$ and let $u \in \QQ_+$.
+Then, $\rsI{u}$ is a monomial ideal. \end{lemma}